Clairton, Pennsylvania: History

 With the decline of the steel industry in the 1980s, Clairton began to experience severe problems in its employment and tax base, which spurred a major economic shock to the community.
 In 1988, Clairton was designated a distressed municipality by Pennsylvania's Department of Community Affairs (DCA).
 Pursuant to Act 47 of 1987 (the Financially Distressed Municipalities Act), DCA commissioned the development of a recovery plan for Clairton.
 By 1988, the Clairton School District had consolidated its entire system into a single building (a remodeled version of the high school) and closed its other schools.
 Clairton High now competes at the Class A level in the WPIAL.
 The high school football team has had national prominence for recent success.
-In November of 2015, Clairton left Act 47 status.
+In November 2015, Clairton left Act 47 status.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.995 sqmi, of which 2.769 sqmi is land and 0.226 sqmi (7.55%) is water.

-Surrounding and adjacent neighborhoods

-A majority of Clairton is bordered by land with Jefferson Hills with a short border with West Mifflin to the north.

-Across the Monongahela River, Clairton runs adjacent with Glassport to the north and northeast (direct link via Clairton-Glassport Bridge) and follows the curve down the river with Lincoln from the northeast to the southeast.
-A street called Lincoln Way, was a dead end street that included homes surrounding the street.
-Most of the houses were abandoned.
-The street is now a trespassing area.
+A majority of Clairton is bordered by land with Jefferson Hills, with a short border with West Mifflin to the north.
+Across the Monongahela River, Clairton runs adjacent to Glassport to the north and northeast (direct link via Clairton-Glassport Bridge) and follows the curve down the river with Lincoln from the northeast to the southeast.